Ivano Bonetti: Personal life

 Bonetti is married and has three children.
 He is the son of Aldo Bonetti who played for Brescia until the Second World War.
-His brother Mario played for Atalanta and brother Dario played over 100 games for Roma and won two caps for Italy.
+His brother Mario played for Atalanta, and his brother Dario played over 100 games for Roma and won two caps for Italy.

 Media and business interests

-Bonetti became an entrepreneur in 2013, he is the founder, CEO and president of Mobisafe, a company that deals with technology applied to health.
-He sells a product that, when applied to mobile phones, is able to reduce electromagnetic waves, the Skudowave.
+Bonetti became an entrepreneur in 2013.
+He is the founder, CEO and president of Mobisafe, a company that deals with technology applied to health.
+He sells a product that, when applied to mobile phones, can reduce electromagnetic waves, the Skudowave.
 The medical device has been sold in pharmacies and distribution of the Skudowave to several football clubs, among others Bayern Munich, Juventus and Manchester United.